Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Todd--Hirzebruch Identities and Characteristic Classes

-\item Statement\,11.12.2~\cite[\PP\,5.8]{rD-TV}: $[D]^n\<=C_1^{~n}(X)\<=d(\pDN{X})$, where $\pDN{X}\<=(\pDs{X})^\wtd$ is the Newton polytope, the (external\cite{rGE-CCAG}, i.e., internal\cite{rCLS-TV}) normal fan of which is $\pFn{X}$.\qedhere
+\item Statement\,11.12.2~\cite[\PP\,5.8]{rD-TV}: $[-\!K_X]^r\<=C_1^{~n}(X)\<=d(\pDN{X})$, where $\pDN{X}\<=(\pDs{X})^\wtd$ is the Newton polytope, the (external\cite{rGE-CCAG}, i.e., internal\cite{rCLS-TV}) {\em\/normal fan\/} of which is $\pFn{X}\<\smt\pDs{X}$.\qedhere

-\end{enumerate} \end{bBox} \begin{remk} \forceHRef Chern and other characteristic classes as well as the HRR theorem are typically employed for compact complex manifolds.
-Related computations however routinely involve the so-called Whitney product formula (splitting principle), which involves a (much less rigid) $C^\infty$ decomposition\cite{rGrHa}, allowing the classic extension to smooth manifolds\cite{Atiyah:1959aa}.
-The HRR theorem and associated moment maps for $\rT^n$-equivariant line bundles are known to correspond large classes of (presymplectic) toric spaces to non-convex and flip-folding \mTp{s}\cite{rK+T-pSympTM}.
-It is then perhaps not surprising to find that many related results from {\em\/complex algebraic\/} toric geometry in fact extend rather straightforwardly to the radically larger class of torus manifolds corresponding to (by definition continuously oriented) \VEX\ \mTp{s}. \end{remk}
+\end{enumerate} \end{bBox} \begin{remk} In physics literature, Chern and other characteristic classes are typically used on compact complex manifolds, but the Whitney product formula (the $C^\infty$ ``splitting principle'')\cite{rGrHa} allows the classic extension to smooth manifolds\cite{Atiyah:1959aa}.
+The Hirzebruch--Riemann--Roch (HRR) theorem for $\rT$-equivariant line bundles is also well understood on large classes of (presymplectic) toric spaces that correspond to non-convex and flip-folded multitopes\cite{rK+P-vrtPlytp0, rK+P-vrtPlytp, rK+T-pSympTM}.
+It then should not surprise if related results about toric varieties in fact do extend, and rather straightforwardly, to the much larger class of {\em\/precomplex\/} torus manifolds corresponding to VEX multitopes, consistent with the computations below.
+In fact, fairly routine occurrence of even {\em\/stratified pseudo-manifolds\/} in GLSM phase diagrams\cite{Aspinwall:1993nu, Hubsch:2002st, rAR01, rB-IS+ST} and other ``defects''\cite{McNamara:2019rup} in string theory suggest much broader generalizations to be likely. \end{remk}